DavidAnson/markdownlint/CONTRIBUTING.md

 Package versions for `dependencies` and `devDependencies` should be specified exactly (also known as "pinning").
 The short explanation is that doing otherwise eventually leads to inconsistent behavior and broken functionality.
-(See [Pin your npm/yarn dependencies][pin-dependencies] for a longer explanation.)
+(See [Why I pin dependency versions in Node.js packages][version-pinning] for a longer explanation.)

 If developing a new rule, start by creating a [custom rule][custom-rules] in its own project.
 Once written, published, and tested in real world scenarios, open